MashPlant/decaf_doc/book/pa3/tacvm简述.md

   StrOutOfRange,
   // instruction fetch out of range
   IFOutOfRange,
+  // call a register which is not a valid function id CallOutOfRange,
   // call stack exceeds a given level(specified in RunConfig) StackOverflow,
   // instructions exceeds a given number(specified in RunConfig)